AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/recommendations-js-errors-after-upgrade-to-adobe-commerce-version-2.4.5.md

 1. Upgrade to Adobe Commerce 2.4.5.
 1. Access the storefront webpage.
-1. Right-click your mouse, select Inspect to open the web inspector on your web browser.
+1. Right-click your mouse, and select **Inspect** to open the web inspector on your web browser.
 1. Click the Console tab.
 1. Review the [!DNL JS] errors.